zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/SplitterPane.md

     ?>

 ### size
 Specifies the size of a pane defined as pixels (i.e. "200px") or as a percentage (i.e. "50%").
-Note: This value must not exceed panes.max or be less then panes.min.
+This value must not exceed panes.max or be less then panes.min.

 #### Returns
 `\Kendo\UI\SplitterPane`